Apostle Junia: To Make Disciples with a Carrot or a Stick?

 “We have found [Paul] to be a troublemaker, stirring up riots among the Jews all over the world.
 He is a ringleader of the Nazarene sect and even tried to desecrate the temple; so we seized him.
 (Acts 24:5-6)

-Was it wrong that the government (Emperor Nero) and religion united their powers to persecute Christians?
-Was it wrong when the government (Emperor Constantine) and religion joined forces and persecuted those who were not Christians or who were judged as heretics?
-Is there a risk that government and Christianity may join forces and persecute people with a hammer instead of showing love and offering salvation, freedom, and love?
+Is there a risk today that government and Christianity may join forces and persecute people with a stick instead of showing love and offering salvation, freedom, and love?

 Jesus's Way: The Carrot in Evangelism